apache/flink/docs/setup/config.md

 - `taskmanager.network.numberOfBuffers`: The number of buffers available to the network stack.
 This number determines how many streaming data exchange channels a TaskManager can have at the same time and how well buffered the channels are.
 If a job is rejected or you get a warning that the system has not enough buffers available, increase this value (DEFAULT: 2048).
 - `taskmanager.memory.size`: The amount of memory (in megabytes) that the task manager reserves on the JVM's heap space for sorting, hash tables, and caching of intermediate results.
 If unspecified (-1), the memory manager will take a fixed ratio of the heap memory available to the JVM, as specified by `taskmanager.memory.fraction`.
 (DEFAULT: -1)
 - `taskmanager.memory.fraction`: The relative amount of memory that the task manager reserves for sorting, hash tables, and caching of intermediate results.
 For example, a value of 0.8 means that TaskManagers reserve 80% of the JVM's heap space for internal data buffers, leaving 20% of the JVM's heap space free for objects created by user-defined functions.
 (DEFAULT: 0.7) This parameter is only evaluated, if `taskmanager.memory.size` is not set.
+- `taskmanager.debug.memory.startLogThread`: Causes the TaskManagers to periodically log memory and Garbage collection statistics.
+The statistics include current heap-, off-heap, and other memory pool utilization, as well as the time spent on garbage collection, by heap memory pool.
-- `jobclient.polling.interval`: The interval (in seconds) in which the client polls the JobManager for the status of its job (DEFAULT: 2).
+- `taskmanager.debug.memory.logIntervalMs`: The interval (in milliseconds) in which the TaskManagers log the memory and garbage collection statistics.
+Only has an effect, if `taskmanager.debug.memory.startLogThread` is set to true.
-- `taskmanager.heartbeat-interval`: The interval in which the TaskManager sends heartbeats to the JobManager.
+- `blob.fetch.retries`: The number of retries for the TaskManager to download BLOBs (such as JAR files) from the JobManager (DEFAULT: 50).
-- `jobmanager.max-heartbeat-delay-before-failure.msecs`: The maximum time that a TaskManager hearbeat may be missing before the TaskManager is considered failed.
+- `blob.fetch.num-concurrent`: The number concurrent BLOB fetches (such as JAR file downloads) that the JobManager serves (DEFAULT: 50).
+- `blob.fetch.backlog`: The maximum number of queued BLOB fetches (such as JAR file downloads) that the JobManager allows (DEFAULT: 1000).

 ### Distributed Coordination (via Akka)